Serie A Elite (women's rugby union)

 Serie A Elite is the highest tier of the national women's rugby union competition in Italy.
 It was organized by UISP from 1985–86 to 1990–91, the following season it came under the jurisdiction of the Italian Rugby Federation with the name of Serie A, held until the 2021–22 season.
 It was renamed Eccellenza for 2022–23 before adopting its current name, Serie A Elite for the upcoming season.

 Teams

-Teams that competed in the 2024–25 Serie A Elite season.
+Teams that are competing in the 2025–26 Serie A Elite season.